cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/access-from-vscode.md

 - Install the extensions
 - Create a connection profile
-  - start by entering the one-liner command you would use to connect to a sci server via a login server, i.e.
+  - start by entering the one-liner command you would use to connect to a sci server via the login service, i.e.
     ```bash
-    ssh -A username@sci-vm-01.jasmin.ac.uk -J username@login-01.jasmin.ac.uk
+    ssh -A username@sci-vm-01.jasmin.ac.uk -J username@login.jasmin.ac.uk
     ```
+    This is now a single login service name, rather than the name of a particular login server.
   - this creates an entry in `~/.ssh/config` (it's recommended to choose that location)
 - This entry can be customised, by editing that file
   - note that the `Host` is a "friendly name" which you can define, whereas `HostName` is the actual full name of the host including domain, e.g. `sci-vm-01.jasmin.ac.uk`